Best Practices for Creating SEO-friendly URLs

 • Unusual characters should not be used in URLs.
 They can damage particular browsers and prevent web spiders from seeing your content.

-• URLs containing punctuation are difficult to see, making remembering and inputting the URL into a browser unpleasant.
+• URLs containing punctuation are difficult to read, making it unpleasant to remember and input the URL into a browser.

 All hazardous characters and punctuation (excluding hyphens and underscores) should be removed from your URL.